 It’s no longer available.
 Randy Brecker loved my voice, so I went along with him even though I just wanted to play the piano.
-After “Amanda,” I continued doing instrumental things and eventually I began to sing.
+After “Amanda,” I continued doing instrumental things and eventually I sang.

 Let’s revisit your early years as a child prodigy and emerging pianist.
 You were born in Sao Paulo, Brazil.
 Your mother played the piano.

 She wasn’t a professional musician.
-She played classical music, loved jazz and had an amazing collection of jazz recordings, which were very influential.
-I fell in love with jazz as a child, and I started transcribing music at a very early age.
+She played classical music, loved jazz and collected jazz recordings, which were very influential.
+I fell in love with jazz as a child, and I transcribed music at an early age.